zoltan-dulac/progressive-pushstate/README.bower.txt

-If you change the version in bower.json, you must update the project using
+If you change the version in bower.json, please update the banner in progressive-pushstate.js with the same version number.

+You must update the project using

   git tag v<version-number>